sanazkhosravani/Khosravani_Fox_MPsy_2025_MATLAB_Scripts/Script/2_Computing_ROI_ROI_Connectivity/README.md

 - `conn_indiv`: Matrix of TMS-SGC connectivity values (rows = TMS models, columns = subjects)
 - Group average connectivity for each TMS model across all subjects

-## Usage

-1. Edit subject list in `SUBJ_Inclusive`
-2. Ensure all input files are in correct paths
-3. Run script in MATLAB

 ## Dependencies

 - `load_nii` (for NIfTI file handling)